Persistent homology of quantum entanglement: Example 2: XXZ spin chain in transverse field

 Figure~\ref{fig:xxz_max_betti_1} shows the maximum of $\beta_1$ (see Fig.~\ref{fig:xxz_betti}) for varying disorder strength $W$.
 This maxima occur at a length scale around $\epsilon\approx 0.95 \cdot 2\ln{2}$.
 The Betti number $\beta_1$ essentially counts the number of spin clusters that are more strongly entangled (strength set by $\epsilon$) within the cluster than the environment.
 The minimum set of spins to form a 1-cycle is four spins (because three connected spins would form a 2-simplex in a Vietoris-Rips complex).
+For smaller system sizes $L\leq 14$, the maximum is at small disorder strength $W$.
+However, for larger systems, a maximum in the expected range of $3-5$ appears.
+Extrapolating the peak leads to a predicted critical strength of $W_c\approx 4.79$, which is in line with the aforementioned values reported in literature.